-After recently being spotted on the feet of Sean Wotherspoon, Prada and
+After recently being spotted on the feet of Sean Wotherspoon,

 Whereas with its last collaboration Prada added its knowledge to the adidas Originals Superstar, the A+P LUNA ROSSA 21 sees the Three Stripes bring its forward-thinking expertise to a shoe that — from first glance — is decidedly more Prada in terms of its design.